AzureDataBox/azure-docs-rest-apis-public/docs-ref-conceptual/servicefabric/sfclient-model-servicetypedescription.md

 Describes a service type defined in the service manifest of a provisioned application type.
 The properties of the ones defined in the service manifest.
 # Inheritance

-`ServiceTypeDescription` is the base type of the polymorphic type model.
-The `Kind` property is the discriminator for the derived types.
-The value of the `Kind` property determines the serialized content on the wire (one of the following derived types).
-The following table lists the value of the `Kind` property and corresponding derived type it represents.
+'ServiceTypeDescription' is the base type of the polymorphic type model.
+The 'Kind' property is the discriminator for the derived types.
+The value of the 'Kind' property determines the serialized content on the wire (one of the following derived types).
+The following table lists the value of the 'Kind' property and corresponding derived type it represents.

 ## Derived Types